Divisibility and Arithmetic Properties of a Class of Sparse Polynomials: Monotonicity Properties

 where we have used the well-known Pascal triangle relation.
 Thus we have shown

+We first observed the relation \eqref{3.7} by fixing small integers $m\geq 2$ and constructing tables for sufficient ranges of $n$ and $r$, using the computer algebra package Maple.
+The above proof was then routine.

 It is clear that the sequence $(S_m(0,r))_{r\geq 0}$ has only $-1$ and $1$ as terms.
-First, when $m$ is odd, them by Lemma~\ref{lem:3.5}(2) no two terms $-1$ can occur as neighbours.
+First, when $m$ is odd, then by Lemma~\ref{lem:3.5}(2), no two terms $-1$ can occur as neighbours.
 By \eqref{3.7} this means that that the sequence $(S_m(1,r))_{r\geq 0}$ consists only of the terms 0 and 2.
 It now follows by induction, with \eqref{3.7} as induction step, that for any $n\geq 1$ we have $S_m(n,r)\geq0$ for all $r\geq 0$.
 This proves part (1) of the Proposition.

 If $m$ is even, then by Lemma~\ref{lem:3.5}(3) there are two consecutive odd binomial coefficients $\binom{k}{m}$, $\binom{k+1}{m}$.
-However, by \eqref{3.5} not all $\binom{j}{m}$ can be odd, so there must be a triple of consecutive binomial coefficients, the first of which is even, followed by two odd ones.
+However, by \eqref{3.5} not all $\binom{j}{m}$ can be odd; hence, keeping periodicity in mind, there must be a triple of consecutive binomial coefficients, the first of which is even, followed by two odd ones.
 This, in turn, means that there is an integer $r\geq 1$ such that $S_m(0,r)=1$ and $S_m(0,r+1)=S_m(0,r+2)=-1$.
 The recurrence \eqref{3.7} then implies that $S_m(1,r)=0$ and $S_m(1,r+1)=-2$, and applying \eqref{3.7} again, we have $S_m(2,r)=-2$.
 This shows that the sequence $(f_{m,n}(-1))_{n\geq 1}$ is not absolutely monotonic. \end{proof}

 We conclude this section with an easy consequence of the identity \eqref{4a.4}.
 The second part of the following corollary will be used later, in Section~4.

 \begin{corollary} Let $m\geq 2$ and $\nu\geq 2$ be integers such that $2^{\nu-1}\leq m<2^{\nu}$.
 Then the sequence $\big(f_{m,n}(-1)\big)_{n\geq 0}$ satisfies